 In the evening, a short film is shown at 6:30 to those guests who are not going to an AA or NA meeting, but most guests attend a local Twelve Step Meeting four nights per week.
+Due to COVID-19 concerns, guests will not attend outside meetings but will attend virtual 12-step meetings.
 On Sunday, a demonstration meeting is held at Fellowship Hall, and everyone attends.
 On Saturday, the Activities Coordinator plans a social event for guests to enjoy, such as a pizza party, feature film with popcorn, or games tournament.
 The day ends at 11:30 with “lights out.”